danahynes/KillSwitch/README.md

 ## Licensing

-The source code for the firmware and software are licensed under the GPL v3, and the hardware is licensed under << TODO: ADD OSH LICENSE >>
+The source code for the firmware, hardware, and software are licensed under the WTFPL v2.
+See the LICENSE file or http://www.wtfpl.net/ for more info.

-NB: This part I'm still figuring out.
-The GPL v3 really only covers software.
-There doesn't seem to be an equivalent license for Open Source Hardware, or none that I can find.
-If someone could point me in the right direction, it would be greatly appreciated.
-For now, let me state that the hardware files are Open Source, and you may modify/redistribute them with proper attribution.

 # -)